Key Takeaways

 When a company decides it needs a "revenue growth advisory," it has usually already identified that revenue is underperforming and is looking for help fixing the mechanics of how it is generated.
 The search is outcome-anchored.

 When a company decides it needs a "commercial growth advisory," it has often recognised that the problem sits upstream.
-Revenue is weak not because the sales team is failing but because the commercial architecture it is working within is not sound.
+Revenue may be weak because the sales team is working inside commercial architecture that cannot support repeatable growth.
 The search is architecture-anchored.

-When a company decides it needs a "business growth advisory," it is often facing a more diffuse issue, one that touches multiple functions and does not resolve cleanly into a single workstream.
+When a company decides it needs a "business growth advisory," it is often facing a more diffuse issue that touches multiple functions and resists clean resolution into a single workstream.
 The search is system-anchored.

 The practical implication is that the term you reach for first tells you something about how you have diagnosed the problem so far.
 If the diagnosis is correct, the framing will lead you to the right kind of help.
 If it is incomplete, it may lead you to a firm that is excellent at solving the problem you think you have, while the underlying issue goes unaddressed.

-The most important capability in any growth advisory engagement is not the execution methodology.
-It is the diagnostic quality, specifically the ability to distinguish between a revenue problem, a commercial architecture problem, and a business system problem.
+The most important capability in any growth advisory engagement is diagnostic quality: the ability to distinguish between a revenue problem, a commercial architecture problem, and a business system problem.

 Full Court Press describes itself using all three terms deliberately.
 The firm operates as a revenue growth advisory, a commercial growth advisory, and a business growth advisory, because the work it does with clients spans all three dimensions.
 Analysis and case perspectives across all three dimensions are published in the FCP Insights library.

 Those services start diagnostic-first.
 What is the visible issue?
 What does the data show?
 Where does the root cause actually sit?
 Is this a revenue problem, a commercial architecture problem, a positioning problem, a market selection problem, or something structural in the operating model?
-The answer determines the scope of the engagement, not the other way around.
+The diagnosis determines the scope of the engagement.

 From that diagnostic foundation, FCP works across go-to-market strategy, sales process design, offer architecture, channel structure, pipeline management, and the measurement systems that allow growth to be tracked and sustained.
 For companies entering new markets, that work includes the market readiness assessment that should precede any commitment of sales resources.
+For Singapore-specific route-to-market work, see Go-to-Market Strategy Singapore.
 For companies with existing commercial operations, it includes the issue diagnosis that reveals where the growth system is leaking, and the structural redesign that stops the leak.
 The commercial frameworks that structure this diagnostic work are described in full at FCP Frameworks.

 The term "growth engine" is used at FCP to describe the integrated outcome: a commercial system that generates consistent, repeatable revenue without depending on exceptional individual effort or favourable market conditions.
 Building that engine, regardless of what advisory label is attached to the work, is what the firm does.